Thr0in/kOS-simpleJson/README.md

 ## Overview

 This addon extends kOS with simple JSON functionality, allowing you to serialize kOS data structures to basic JSON strings and parse plain JSON strings back into kOS structures.
 It uses the SimpleJson library internally for efficient JSON processing.
+It also exposes helper suffixes to validate JSON strings and return safe fallbacks when parsing fails, so scripts stay running.

 While kOS provides its own `READJSON` and `WRITEJSON` functions which allow complete serialization and deserialization without loss of types, this addon provides the functionality to read and write plain JSON data without the need for custom types.
 The only drawback is that when converting a structure to and from JSON, it might not be the same type anymore.
 See [supported type conversions](#supported-types) for more info.